San Quentin Six: Johnny Spain

 Johnny Larry Spain was born July 30, 1949, in Jackson, Mississippi, to Ann Armstrong, a white woman, and Arthur Cummings, a black man, from their extra-marital affair.
-He was named Larry Michael Armstrong, given the surname of his mother's husband, Fred Armstrong, a beer truck driver.

-During a delivery to a nightclub and restaurant in Utica, Mississippi, Fred Armstrong asked the black owner if she would take in the six-year-old mixed-race boy.
+He was originally named Larry Michael Armstrong, using the surname of his mother's husband, Fred Armstrong, a beer truck driver.
+While making a delivery to a nightclub in Utica, Mississippi, Fred Armstrong asked the black owner if she would adopt his six-year-old mixed-race boy.
 The woman said she could not, but contacted her husband's cousin in California, who agreed to do so.
-At the age of six, Spain was adopted by Johnny and Helen Spain in Los Angeles, and he was renamed as Johnny Larry Spain.
+At the age of six, Spain was adopted by Johnny and Helen Spain in Los Angeles, and was renamed Johnny Larry Spain.

-At the time of the escape attempt at San Quentin, Spain was serving a life sentence for murder; he was convicted of having killed a robbery victim who resisted.
-Spain's attorney Charles Garry opened his defense with expert testimony from Philip Zimbardo, a Stanford University professor and psychologist.
+At the time of the escape attempt at San Quentin, Spain was serving a life sentence for robbery homicide.
+At 17, he had killed a robbery victim who resisted.
+Attorney Charles Garry opened his defense of Spain in the San Quentin Six trial with expert testimony from Philip Zimbardo, a Stanford University professor and psychologist.

-On August 12, 1976, Spain was convicted of two counts of first degree murder and conspiracy to commit murder in the deaths of guards Frank DeLeon and Jere P. Graham.
+On August 12, 1976, Spain was convicted of two counts of first-degree murder and conspiracy to commit murder in the deaths of guards Frank DeLeon and Jere P. Graham.
 He was the only one of the Six convicted of murder.
-The conviction was overturned on appeal by federal judge Thelton Henderson, because Spain had been shackled throughout the proceedings, which could have biased the jury against him.
+The conviction was overturned on appeal by federal judge Thelton Henderson, because Spain had been shackled with 25-pound chains throughout the proceedings, which could have biased the jury against him.

-After his conviction for the San Quentin escape was overturned, Spain continued to serve time at Vacaville for his original murder.
-He was paroled in 1988 after serving 21 years.
-He found work in community relations in San Francisco.
-Spain has a daughter, Sahara Sunday Spain.
+After his conviction was overturned for murdering the two San Quentin guards, Spain continued to serve time at Vacaville for his prior robbery-homicide conviction.
+He was paroled in 1988 after serving a total of 21 years.
+He tried several jobs and finally found work in community relations in San Francisco.
+His daughter Sahara Sunday Spain, whom he had with photographer Elisabeth Sunday, became a poet who was profiled at age 9 in The New York Times.

-Professor and author Lori Andrews published a biography about him: Black Power, White Blood: The Life and Times of Johnny Spain(1996).
-She taught at the Chicago-Kent College of Law.
+Professor and author Lori Andrews published a biography about him: Black Power, White Blood: The Life and Times of Johnny Spain (1996).